 Pro Tip: Arrive early to browse the marketplace housed in the San Francisco Ferry Building and pick up a snack for the trip.
-On the 30-minute boat ride, you’ll see Alcatraz Island and stunning views of both Sausalito and San Francisco.
+On the 30-minute boat ride, you’ll see Alcatraz Island and stunning views of both Sausalito, and the San Francisco skyline.
 The ferry also goes to Angel Island State Park, the largest natural island in the San Francisco Bay.
 It offers hiking and amazing views of the Bay Area.

 2. Kayaking And Boat Tours

 There are a variety of ways to get out on the water in Sausalito.
 You can rent a kayak and explore on your own or take a tour of the waterfront with Sea Trek Kayak & SUP Center.
 The Scenic Sausalito half-day trip runs on Saturdays and Sundays from 10 a.m. to 12:30 p.m.
 Five Stars Yacht and SF Bay Adventures also offer boat tours.

 If you’d rather see the water from above, you can take a seaplane ride with Seaplane Adventures.
 On the 30-minute Golden Gate Tour, you’ll take off from Sausalito and travel over the Golden Gate National Recreation Area, past Baker Beach and the Point Bonita Lighthouse, and then over the Golden Gate Bridge, downtown San Francisco, and the island prison of Alcatraz.